 Coliban Water treats wastewater at Kyneton's Water Reclamation Plant (WRP).
 Coliban Water stores the treated wastewater onsite in a series of lagoons.
 During summer months Coliban irrigates treated wastewater on pasture and provides this reclaimed water to other third-parties for reuse.
 Irrigation is not required in the autumn, winter and early spring months.
-Coliban discharges the treated water into the Campaspe River under strict conditions set out in the EPA licence.
-To be compliant with the EPA license must not exceed 20% of the river flow.
-Lower rainfall and no flows in the Campaspe River prevented Coliban Water from discharging treated wastewater in compliance with its EPA licence.
-The treatment lagoons store the excess treated wastewater.
-These have filled to capacity.
+Instead, Coliban discharges the treated wastewater into the Campaspe River under strict conditions set out in the EPA licence.
+To be compliant with EPA's licence, discharge must not exceed 20% of the river flow.

 What is EPA doing

 The Campaspe River has been flowing less in recent years.
 EPA cannot accept this is the result of rare climatic circumstances.

 EPA requires Coliban Water to undertake additional work to account for the Campaspe River:

 EPA is monitoring the operation of the Kyneton WRP closely.
 EPA conducted an unannounced licence compliance assessment of the plant on 3 October 2019.
 This assessment checks that the plant is operating in accordance with the conditions set out in the EPA licence.
 EPA did not identify any significant operational issues during the inspection.